ericvicenti/markshow/MarkShow/Contributing.md

 * Indexed search (spotlight-quality doc search in the toolbar)

-  Easiest way to implement this would probably be SQLite and and integration wiht a filesystem watcher like [watch](https://github.com/mikeal/watch)
+  Easiest way to implement this would probably be SQLite and and integration with a filesystem watcher like [watch](https://github.com/mikeal/watch)

 * Unit Tests

 * Theming

-  Lets try to get markshow sites (including this one) off of the horrendously overrused Bootstrap theme
+  Lets try to get markshow sites (including this one) off of the horrendously overused default Bootstrap theme

 * More advanced templating system